Valga County: Music and dramatics

+A composer, conductor and music critic Aleksander Läte (1860–1948) was born in present-day Valga County.

 A teacher of folk instruments and bagpipe master Ants Taul was born in Tõrva in 1950.
 Since 1995 he has been a folk instrument teacher in Viljandi Culture Academy.
 He has a family band called "Torupill" (1995) which has performed in many countries.
-Abi Zeider (1920-1999), a trumpeter, was born in Valga.
+Abi Zeider (1920–1999), a trumpeter, was born in Valga.
 He played in jazz and variety orchestras and he was also a concertmaster of the variety orchestra of the Estonian Television and Estonian Radio.
-A recognized conductor Peeter Lilje (1950-1993) was born in Valga where he also got his musical education.
+A recognized conductor Peeter Lilje (1950–1993) was born in Valga where he also got his musical education.
 Lilje was a concert-master and conductor of "Estonia" and the principal conductor of ERSO and Oulu City Orchestra.
 He conducted symphony orchestras in many countries world-wide.

 Madis Kõiv (1929-2014) spent his childhood in Tõrva and in Valga.
 He worked as a lecturer and scientist.
 He wrote plays, prose and radio dramas and he was interested in painting.
 He won the "Tuglas Short Story Award" three times and he was the cavalier of "4th Class Order of National Coat of Arms".

-Lembit Eelmäe (1927-2009), born in Helme, was one of the best-known actors of Valga County.
+Lembit Eelmäe (1927–2009), born in Helme, was one of the best-known actors of Valga County.
 He got popularity by his role as Jürka in a play called Põrgupõhja uus Vanapagan written by Jaan Tooming.
-The actress Meta Luts (1905-1958) was born in Riidaja Parish.
+The actress Meta Luts (1905–1958) was born in Riidaja Parish.
 She started her career from the theatre Endla, worked in Estonia and in the Estonian Drama Theatre.
-Actress Silvia Laidla (1927-2012) was born in Valga and spent over fifty years on the stage and appeared in films, television and radio.
+Actress Silvia Laidla (1927–2012) was born in Valga and spent over fifty years on the stage and appeared in films, television and radio.
 The actress Anne Veesaar was born in Valga in 1957.
 She has worked in Rakvere Theatre and in Vanalinnastuudio.
 One of her best-known roles is in a TV show Õnne 13.
 Adeele Sepp is a well-known actress and producer of the theatre Ugala.
 She was born in 1989 in Tõrva.
 Her best-known role is in a popular TV show Kättemaksukontor.
 Aarne Soro, born in Tõrva, is also an actor of the theatre Ugala.
-Lea Tormis, known as a theatre scientist and a critic, was born in Pikassilla Village in 1932.
+Lea Tormis, known as a theatre scientist and a critic, was born in the village of Pikassilla in 1932.